ParisX1/CLIdoku/README.md

 ## Features

 - Generate unique, random Sudoku puzzles
-- Generate and solve boards using a backtracking solver algorithm
+- Boards generated using a backtracking solver algorithm
-- Validate the board state for correctness
+- Moves are validated to ensure correctness
 - Undo moves if you make a mistake
 - Generate hints for next best position to play
 - Interactive command-line interface for playing the game